How to Clean Skateboard Bearings: A Step-by-Step Guide

 The drive comes out with gentle pressure applied to it from a flat surface, while the shield is lifted off using a flathead screwdriver.

 The drive, shield, and bearing will come out as one piece if you do it correctly.
 The large metal ring is the bearing, while the trim ring with bearings on each side is called a “bearing cup.”
 It may take some time to get used to removing these parts from your bearings – don’t give up!

-You can soak your bearings in a cleaner like WD-40 or Armor All to help get off any dirt, grime, and other sticky substances on the surface.
+You can soak the bearings in a cleaner like WD-40 or Armor All or citrus cleaner to help get off any dirt and grime, and other sticky substances on the surface.

 It is essential to make sure that you have enough space for both bearing cups – sometimes, they will be stuck together with substance from one bearing cup getting onto the other when removing them from each other.

 Dry your bearings with a towel, then re-lubricate them.
 It’s essential to keep the bearing cups separated and not mix lubricants on either side of the cup – this will help ensure that you’re using the right lube for each part.